HectornsGit/TestEngineerESET/README.md

 **Only works for the English version!**
 **Developed for Windows10 cant ensure its correct operation in other windows OS!**
+**To use it you in other OS than Win10 with standard color scheme or theme you must provide the program with new captures that match your own scheme/theme**

 **Some of the test only work under certain conditions.
 (They are noted below)** **If you have visual settings different from windows default preset, the tests WON'T work.**